afresquez1/food-stories/stories/christmastamale-my-food-story/index.md

 ---
-title: My First BBQ
+title: Christmas Tamales and the Labor of Love
 author: Fred Gibbs
-location: Durham, NC
+location: Cubero, NM
 thumbnail: bbq.png
-summary: My first BBQ was hosted by Chef Boyardee and everyone was very happy.
-Yummy!
+summary: Christmas tamales for the family near and far.
 date: 2025-08-01
 layout: base
 tags:
-  - BBQ
+  - Tamale
-  - cookout
+  - Christmas
-  - community
+  - Family
 ---

 # Generic Story Title
-This story comes from Jordan Lee, who grew up in Chicago, where “barbecue” usually meant something you did on a gas grill in the backyard.
-She moved to North Carolina for school, and that’s where she got invited to her first real Southern barbecue.
+THis is a story about a girl named Lucky, just kidding this is a story about my Aunt who makes the best tamales in New Mexico.
+I may be baised, but to me, they are the best tamales I have ever had.
+Raised in Cubero, NM she has crafted a recipe to be remembered for generations.
 {% include figure.html
   class="right"
   width="40%"